TheGewehr/Tank-It/README.md

 The keys are:

 - R to restart
+- Q to restart when you are in a bad position
 - WASD to moove (only forward movement)
 - F1 Debug Mode
 - F2 Free Camera